 In light of the annual Fashion Revolution week, which began on Monday, we will be running an array of fast fashion-retailed articles, as well as those dedicated to sustainable/ethical manufacturing.
 First up: We caught up with some of our favorite industry insiders to discuss fast fashion, responsibly made clothing, and why they prefer one over the other.
 Here's what they had to say …

-Errolson Hugh, Designer: Fast fashion is deception.
+Errolson Hugh, ACRONYM: Fast fashion is deception.
 The 15 dollar dress, on the ten thousand dollar a day model, shot for the multi-million dollar campaign.
 That's the fast fashion swindle.
 The disconnect between the image portrayed and the conditions under which the garments are actually made could not be bigger.
 Fast fashion pricing may seem democratic, but it boils down to this: if you're not paying for it, someone else is.
 And the fast fashion brands are laughing all the way to the bank.
 They've got the poor stealing from the poor.
 It's a downward spiral that won't reach it's end until there are some fundamental changes in society's understanding of value.

 Johnson Hartig, Libertine: People first, everything else second.
 Make fashion with people in mind first and foremost forever.